Self-Publishing Program 2018

 About the tutor

-Naoum is a Sydney-based book publisher, editor and consultant.
-He is the director of Critical Mass, a consultancy for authors and publishers.
-He previously established and ran Pan Macmillan Australia’s digital-first imprint, Momentum.
-In 2011 he completed the Unwin Fellowship researching digital publishing experimentation in the United Kingdom.
+Joel Naoum is a Sydney-based book publisher, bookseller, editor and consultant.
+He is currently the non-fiction category manager at Booktopia and runs Critical Mass, a publishing consultancy.
+Joel previously ran Pan Macmillan Australia’s digital-first imprint Momentum.
+He is the chair of the board of Writing NSW and in 2011 he completed the Unwin Trust Fellowship […]